chrsmj/pngnx23299/README.md

 ### New to Ansible ?

-You run [Ansible](https://www.ansible.com) playbooks (scripts) on your LOCAL machine.
+You run [Ansible](https://www.ansible.com) playbooks (scripts) on your CONTROL machine.
 Then things happen (over SSH) on your TARGET machine(s).

-So on your LOCAL machine...
+So on your CONTROL machine...

 `sudo apt-get install ansible sshpass`